 Emil works with a wide range of people of different ages with acute injuries through to complex and chronic conditions.
 He has a special interest in hypermobility / EDS and POTS, as well as treating the (often) unusual injuries seen in gymnastics, circus arts, and performing artists!

 Emil grew up in Canberra, where as a teenager, he trained and competed in gymnastics.
 It was here that he gained a lot of early experience and interest in the human body, exercise, and injuries (his own).
 Expanding on this, Emil studied physiotherapy at the University of Canberra, and worked at a sports clinic for a number of years.
 Following this, he tried out city life in Melbourne for several years, before relocating to the beautiful Adelaide Hills in 2021.

-He’s also worked with a range of sporting teams and at national sporting competitions, including Soccer, Basketball and Cricket teams, and at the National Gymnastics Championships.
+Emil has worked solely in musculoskeletal and sports private practices, as well as with a range of sporting teams and at national sporting competitions, including Soccer, Basketball and Cricket teams, and at the National Gymnastics Championships.

 His previous experience as a gymnast came in handy during his time in Melbourne, where he worked with circus students as a physiotherapist at NICA (National Institute of Circus Arts).This experience in particular sparked an interest in the management of hypermobility and EDS (Ehlers Danlos Syndrome).